Microsoft Teams’ pricing explained

 How do Microsoft Teams and Pumble compare?

-One of the most significant differences between Pumble and Microsoft Teams lies in the fact that Pumble offers a stellar free option, while MS Teams is pretty limiting in that regard.
+One of the most significant differences between Pumble and Microsoft Teams is that Pumble offers a stellar free option, while the MS Teams one is pretty limited.

 Take a look at the table below to see how the two compare when it comes to the free options as well as their most popular plans.